All articles

 Indigo Indian Asian Restaurant and Bar

 If you’re looking for a formal affair with freshly caught seafood plucked from across the Fijian archipelago, then look no further than Navo.
-Located within the glamorous Intercontinental Fiji Golf Resort & Spa, this restaurant overlooks a sparkling lagoon on Navo island; dress to impress and savour Yasawa Island rock lobsters and Koro Sea catch of the day, all filleted and grilled behind the restaurant’s glass-walled show kitchen.
+Located within the glamorous InterContinental Fiji Golf Resort & Spa, this restaurant overlooks a sparkling lagoon on Navo island; dress to impress and savour Yasawa Island rock lobsters and Koro Sea catch of the day, all filleted and grilled behind the restaurant’s glass-walled show kitchen.

 Goji Kitchen & Bar